-Which mountain bike power meters are the best for the biking you do and the budget you have?
+The best mountain bike power meters come in various shapes, sizes and applications.
 Measuring power is now accepted as the most accurate metric for making sure your training is on target (or not) but it’s definitely road riding that’s been leading the way in development.
-While most Tarmac-based human torque meters also have an off road option, clearance issues and range choices means it’s not a straight comparison.
-Bikeperfect has put together this guide to buying MTB power meters along with a round-up of the best buys you can make in the next 12 months.
+While most Tarmac-based human torque meters also have an off-road option, clearance issues and range choices mean it’s not a straight comparison.

 Best MTB power meters